gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 a 'true' or 'correct' political order, accessible to our understanding, which is distorted or suppressed by the actually prevailing order."

-And Voegelin response to this is the claim that Hobbes (and Oakeshott) have mistaken a certain *tendency* always inherent in the classical/Christian tradition, Gnosticism, for that tradition itself.
+And Voegelin's response to this is the claim that Hobbes (and Oakeshott) have mistaken a certain *tendency* always inherent in the classical/Christian tradition, Gnosticism, for that tradition itself.